-Column 3 – CTE70 (adjusted)
+Column 4 – CTE70 (adjusted)

+Report the unfloored Post-Reinsurance-Ceded and Pre-Reinsurance-Ceded CTE70 scenario reserves by product type using the required VM-22 “adjusted” methodology as described in VM-22 Section 4.
+Report the amount in excess of cash surrender value whether it is positive or negative; do not floor the amount at zero if it is negative.

+Column 5 – CTE70 (best efforts)

-Report the unfloored Post-Reinsurance-Ceded and Pre-Reinsurance-Ceded CTE70 scenario reserves by product type using the required VM-22 methodology as described in VM-22 Section 4.
-Report the amount whether it is positive or negative; do not floor the amount at zero if it is negative.
+Report the unfloored Post-Reinsurance-Ceded and Pre-Reinsurance-Ceded CTE70 scenario reserves by product type using the required VM-22 “best efforts” methodology as described in VM-22 Section 4.
+Report the amount in excess of cash surrender value whether it is positive or negative; do not floor the amount at zero if it is negative.

-Column 4 – Buffer Amount
+Column 6 – Buffer Amount

 Report the Post-Reinsurance-Ceded and Pre-Reinsurance-Ceded buffer amount for each product type.
 The Buffer Amount is equal to the unfloored CTE70 (adjusted) minus unfloored CTE65 (adjusted) as defined in Section 6 in VM-22 of the Valuation Manual.
 Report the amount whether it is positive or negative; do not floor the amount at zero if it is negative.

-Columns 5 & 11 – Additional Standard Projection Amount
+Columns 7 & 13 – Additional Standard Projection Amount (ASPA)

 Report the Post-Reinsurance-Ceded and Pre-Reinsurance-Ceded Additional Standard Projection Amount for each product type.
 Report the amount whether it is positive or negative; do not floor the amount at zero if it is negative.
 The Additional Standard Projection Amount is defined in Section 6 in VM-22 of the Valuation Manual.
+If the company did not calculate an ASPA pursuant to VM-22 requirements, then these lines may be left blank.

-Column 6 – Stochastic Reserve
+Column 8 – Stochastic Reserve